• IRIS Center

 Assessment

-DEC approval stampThis module offers an overview of young children who are dual language learners.
-Further, it highlights the importance of maintaining children and families’ home language at the same time they are learning a new or second language, discusses considerations for screening and assessing these children, and identifies strategies for supporting them in inclusive preschool classrooms (est. completion time: 1 hour).
+DEC approval stampThis module offers an overview of young children who are English learners.
+Further, it highlights the importance of maintaining children's home language at the same time they are learning a new or second language, discusses considerations for screening and assessing these children, and identifies strategies for supporting them in inclusive preschool classrooms (est. completion time: 1.5 hours).

-A Professional Development Certificate for this module is available.
+Earn the Professional Development Certificate for this module.

 Work through the sections of this module in the order presented in the STAR graphic above.